 Anyway, our heroes have found Babel Tower.
 It was also on the world map!
 GPSs have sort of taken the romance out of travel.

 Okay.
 So.
 Babel Tower.
-Even if you have never played a second of Xenogears in your life, you have probably heard about Babel Tower.
+Even if you have never played a second of Xenogears in your life, you have possibly heard about Babel Tower.

 Ha ha ha ha HA HA HA HA HA HA AAAARRRGH. ...Sorry, this narration just thought of a funny joke it heard earlier.
 And then had a flashback to playing through Babel Tower.